/hipster: audiohd devices problem

 Funny thing is that one of previous /hipster releases (I guess one from Oct 16) all players tried (and managed) to play to audiohd#1 first...

-Updated by Predrag Zečević almost 7 years ago
+Updated by Predrag Zečević over 7 years ago

 Just updated to latest /hipster and: